 Blood maintains physiological homeostasis, therefore any changes in a livestock's body is reflected in its blood indices (7).
 Haematological parameters in domestic animals may be impacted by seasonal and environmental variations.
 (8).
 Goats are recognized to be able to adapt to adverse situations (9)

-The present study was undertaken to investigate seasonal rhythmicity in haematological indices in Sangamneri goats The data is needed for physiological characterization of this breed and helps in interpretation of climatic influences on productivity.
+The present study was undertaken to investigate seasonal rhythmicity in Haematological indices in Sangamneri goats the data is needed for physiological characterization of this breed and helps in interpretation of climatic influences on productivity.

 2 MATERIALS AND METHODS